REGULATORY SPECIALIST II at The State of Florida

 Total Compensation Estimator Tool

-• Ability to plan, organize and coordinate work activities on a pre-approved work schedule.
+• Ability to plan, organize, and coordinate work assignments;

-• Ability to communicate and deal with people effectively.
+• Ability to communicate effectively, verbally and in writing;

 • Ability to establish and maintain effective working relationships with others.